-Some people notice changes in the way their bladder works after treatment.
-For some people, these start during treatment and don’t get better.
+Sometimes, people who have had pelvic radiotherapy notice changes in the way their bladder works.
+For some people, these changes start during treatment and don’t get better.

+Changes also happen as the bladder muscles age, so the symptoms below are more common as people get older.
 Women who’ve been through childbirth and menopause are also more likely to get urinary problems.

 When the bladder is full, it sends a signal to the brain that you need to pass urine.
 When you’re ready, the brain tells the pelvic floor muscles to relax and open the urethra.
 The bladder muscles tighten (contract) and push the urine out.